 Prior to 2019 this process was managed by the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), and the China Food and Drug Administration (CFDA).

 The department has no formal role in the SAMR registration process however we understand that:

 - a link to the application forms should be obtained from SAMR.
 There is a copy on our website, however this may not be the most current version.

 - applications must be submitted in Mandarin to SAMR directly in hard copy and a soft copy submitted through the SAMR website.

 - SAMR may request an on-site audit at the manufacturing establishment prior to registering infant formula brands.
 If an audit is requested at your establishment please notify us by emailing email@example.com

 Sending dairy products without certification

 Some consignments of dairy products do not require certification from us before you send them to China:

-- Consignments where the goods are legally imported into Australia and have not been further processed or repacked before re-export.
+- Consignments where the goods are legally imported into Australia and have not been further processed or repacked before being re-exported.
 Goods in this category can be exported in any quantity without further involvement from us.
-You should consult with your overseas buyer to make sure there are no other documentation requirements you must meet to clear your goods in China.
+You should consult with your overseas buyer or consignee to make sure there are no other documentation requirements you must meet to clear your goods in China.